looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 -----------------

-You can use Wic in two different modes, depending on how much control you need for specifying the OpenEmbedded build artifacts that are used for creating the image: Raw and Cooked:
+You can use Wic in two different modes, depending on how much control you need for specifying the Openembedded build artifacts that are used for creating the image: Raw and Cooked:

 -  *Raw Mode:* You explicitly specify build artifacts through Wic